 *

-* Statistics: The most useful statistics are Maximum
+* Statistics: The most useful statistics are Maximum and Average.

 *

-* Unit: The published unit is Percent
+* Unit: The published unit is Percent.

 *